JuBiotech/peak-performance/paper/paper.md

 ## Peak fitting results and diagnostic plots
-After completing a cycle of the data pipeline or prematurely exiting it through one of the filters, the results need to be communicated and made available to the user.
-This is done in multiple ways:
-The most complete report is found in an Excel file called "peak_data_summary.xlsx".
+The most complete report created after completing a cycle of the data pipeline is found in an Excel file called "peak_data_summary.xlsx".
 Here, each analyzed time series has multiple rows (one per peak parameter) with the columns containing estimation results in the form of mean and standard deviation (sd) of the marginal posterior distribution, highest density interval (HDI), and the $\hat{R}$ statistic among other metrics.
-Additional columns provide information on the acquisition and mass trace in question.
-Finally, there are columns stating whether the signal was recognized as a peak, if applicable the reason for the rejection of the signal, the utilized model for the simulation, and in case of a double peak a column specifying the peak number ("1st" or "2nd").
+Additionally, there are columns stating whether the signal was recognized as a peak, if applicable the reason for the rejection of the signal, the utilized model for the simulation, and in case of a double peak a column specifying the peak number ("1st" or "2nd").
 Accordingly, when a signal is rejected, it will nonetheless be added to the Excel report file and the exact reason for its rejection is detailed.
-The second Excel file created is denominated as "area_summary.xlsx" and is a more handy version of "peak_data_summary.xlsx" with a reduced degree of detail.
+The second Excel file created is denominated as "area_summary.xlsx" and is a more handy version of "peak_data_summary.xlsx" with a reduced degree of detail since subsequent data analyses will most likely rely on the peak area.
-As implied by the name, from the peak parameters only the peak area remains and the columns are trimmed down to the essentials.
-Since subsequent data analyses will most likely rely on the peak area, first and foremost, this sheet should facilitate the further usage of the data.
 The most valuable result, however, are the inference data objects saved to disk for each signal for which a peak function was successfully fitted.
 Conveniently, the inference data objects saved as $\texttt{*.nc}$ files contain all data and metadata related to the Bayesian parameter estimation, enabling the user to perform diagnostics or create custom visualizations not already provided by $\texttt{PeakPerformance}$.
 Regarding data visualization with the matplotlib package [@matplotlib; @matplotlibzenodo], $\texttt{PeakPerformance}$'s $\texttt{plots}$ module offers the generation of two diagram types for each successfully fitted peak.
 The posterior plot presents the fit of the intensity function alongside the raw data points.
-The first row of Figure 4 presents two such examples where the single peak diagram shows the histidine (His) fragment with a m/z ratio of 110 Da and the double peak diagram the leucine (Leu) and isoleucine (Ile) fragments with a m/z ratio of 86 Da.
+The first row of Figure 2 presents two such examples where the single peak diagram shows the histidine (His) fragment with a m/z ratio of 110 Da and the double peak diagram the leucine (Leu) and isoleucine (Ile) fragments with a m/z ratio of 86 Da.

 ![](./Fig4_peak_results.png)
-__Figure 4:__ Results plots for a single His peak and a double Leu and Ile peak depicting the peak fit (first row) and the posterior predictive checks (second row) alongside the raw data.
+__Figure 2:__ Results plots for a single His peak and a double Leu and Ile peak depicting the peak fit (first row) and the posterior predictive checks (second row) alongside the raw data.
 The numerical results are listed in table 2.

 The posterior predictive plots in the second row of Figure 4 are provided for visual posterior predictive checks, namely the comparison of observed and predicted data distribution.
 Since a posterior predictive check is based on drawing samples from the likelihood function, the result represents the theoretical range of values encompassed by the model.
 Accordingly, this plot enables users to judge whether the selected model can accurately explain the data.
 To complete the example, Table 2 shows the results of the fit in the form of mean, standard deviation, and HDI of each parameter's marginal posterior.

 __Table 2:__ Depiction of the results for the most important peak parameters of a single peak fit with the skew normal model and a double peak fit with the double normal model.
 Mean, area, and height have been highlighted in bold print as they constitute the most relevant parameters for further data evaluation purposes.
-The results correspond to the fits exhibited in Figure 4.
+The results correspond to the fits exhibited in Figure 2.

 ![](./summary_joint.svg){width="100%"}